-Five miles past Glenrio on old Route 66 is the ghost town of Endee, New Mexico which had a population of 110 in 1946.
-Along the way you can view several abandoned homes and structures before arriving at Endee.
+Five miles past Glenrio on old Route 66 is the ghost town of Endee, New Mexico, which had a population of 110 in 1946.
+You can also view several abandoned homes and structures before arriving at Endee.

 Endee was founded in 1882, gaining its name from the old ND ranch.
 A post office was established in 1886.
 Endee was originally a wild west town where cowpunchers went to blow off steam on Saturday nights.
-Some people claim that the town was so rough that a trench was dug on Saturday to bury the gunfight losers on Sunday.
-In 1950, 187 people made their home in Endee, but today, this town has been long abandoned and forgotten.
+Some claim that the town was so rough that a trench was dug on Saturday to bury the gunfight losers on Sunday.
+In 1950, 187 people made their homes in Endee, but this town has long been abandoned and forgotten.

 The post office in Endee opened in 1886.
 The settlement was founded as a supply center for area ranches, including the sprawling ND Ranch established by John and George Day in 1882.
-Post office closed in 1955, three years after the completion of a realignment of Route 66 that bypassed the community.
+The post office closed in 1955, three years after completing a realignment of Route 66 that bypassed the community.

-As a result of its remote location, Endee retained vistiges of the frontier era well into the early 20th century.
-The Santa Fe New Mexican on May 2, 1906, reported that with the arrest of John Fife and Tom Darlington in Endee by mounted police, a major cattle-rustling had been “broken up.”
-The Evening Observer on June 30, 1909, reported, “The anti saloon campaign at Endee, N.M. came to a close last night when a band of masked men, mounted and armed, rode their horses through the doors of a saloon and shot up the place until the mirrors and glassware were completely destroyed.”
+As a result of its remote location, Endee retained vestiges of the frontier era well into the early 20th century.
+The Santa Fe New Mexican, on May 2, 1906, reported that with the arrest of John Fife and Tom Darlington in Endee by mounted police, a significant cattle-rustling had been “broken up.”
+The Evening Observer on June 30, 1909, reported, “The anti-saloon campaign at Endee, N.M. came to a close last night when a band of masked men, mounted and armed, rode their horses through the doors of a saloon and shot up the place until the mirrors and glassware were destroyed.”

-Continuing down this old dirt road to Bard you will see the remains of an old Rock Island trestle.
-The settlement of Bard was also said to have been a wild town during the cowboy days, where drunkenness and shootouts were commonplace.
+Continuing down this old dirt road to Bard, you will see the remains of an old Rock Island trestle.
+The settlement of Bard was also said to have been a wild town during the cowboy days, when drunkenness and shootouts were commonplace.

-In the 1940’s it was a trading center for local ranchers, consisting of a store, a gas station and several houses.
-At one time, Bard had 195 people, but by 1980 the town had been reduced to ten.
-Today, Bard, too, is but one more casualty of Route 66.
+In the 1940s, it was a trading center for local ranchers, consisting of a store, a gas station, and several houses.
+Bard had 195 people at one time, but by 1980 the town had been reduced to ten.
+Today, Bard is also one more casualty of Route 66.

-Continuing west on old Route 66, the dirt and gravel road will take you all the way to San Jon, if road conditions permit.
+Continuing west on old Route 66, the dirt and gravel road will take you to San Jon if road conditions permit.

-The initial settlement in Bard dates to 1906, and population became sufficient to warrrant a post office in 1908.
-The following year, acceptance of an amended post office application change the name to Bard City, and another amendment in 1913 changed it back to Bard.
+The initial settlement in Bard dates to 1906, and the population became sufficient to warrant a post office in 1908.
+The following year, acceptance of an amended post office application changed the name to Bard City, and another amendment in 1913 changed it back to Bard.

-Numerous sources claim the name comes from the association a pioneering family had with a railroad siding named Bard in Texas.
-However, the most probably namesake is the Bar-D Ranch operating in the area at the time of the town’s establishment.
+Numerous sources claim the name comes from a pioneering family’s association with a railroad siding named Bard in Texas.
+However, the most probable namesake is the Bar-D Ranch operating in the area at the town’s establishment.

-On three different occasions, the entire town relocated to capitalize on the change in traffice patterns from predominately railroad to automotive.
+On three occasions, the entire town relocated to capitalize on the change in traffic patterns from predominate railroad to automotive.
 A 1946 highway guide indicates a population of 26 and a sparse business district consisting of a gas station, garage, and post office.
 Today Bard is a ghost town.

 Russell’s Truck Stop opened near the site in late 2009.
-The unique complex blends the modern, all purpose travel center with an automotive museum and Route 66 gift shop.
-However, the address of the travel center indicates an address of Endee.
+The unique complex blends the modern, all-purpose travel center with an automotive museum and Route 66 gift shop.
+However, the address of the travel center indicates it is Endee.

 Another few miles along your journey, you’ll come to San Jon (pronounced San Hone), a small agricultural community curled up against the vast open spaces of Eastern New Mexico.
-This quiet village of just about 300 people is not quite a ghost town but many of its old businesses display otherwise.
-However, this was once a busy stop for early day Route 66 travelers with several gas stations, garages, motor courts, and restaurants.
+This quiet village of just about 300 people is not quite a ghost town, but many old businesses display otherwise.
+However, this was once a busy stop for early-day Route 66 travelers with gas stations, garages, motor courts, and restaurants.

-In those vintage days, San Jon was the largest town on those eastern plains and was the hub of cowboy nightlife on Saturday nights.
-Unfortunately, its streets are quiet today, after having been passed by the interstate, lined with empty buildings testifying to better times.
+San Jon was the largest town on those eastern plains and was the hub of cowboy nightlife on Saturday nights in those vintage days.
+Unfortunately, its streets are quiet today, after being passed by the interstate, lined with empty buildings testifying to better times.

-Continuing on for a little more than twenty miles, you will soon arrive in Tucumcari.
-As you travel along watch for the many “Tucumcari Tonite” billboards, which have been popular since the vintage days of the Route 66.
+Continuing for a little more than twenty miles, you will soon arrive in Tucumcari.
+As you travel, watch for the many “Tucumcari Tonite” billboards, which have been popular since the vintage days of Route 66.